-2 BR/2 BA condo (sleeps 6 in three queen beds), located in the beautiful and upscale Oceanway condominium, built in 2004.
+2 BR/2 BA 1,500 sf penthouse condo (sleeps 6 in three queen beds), located in the beautiful and luxury Oceanway condominium, built in 2004.
+Experience beautiful ocean views and all the comforts of home.
 If you have a larger group, we also own Oceanfront Units 202 and Unit 203 in this same building, so we can accommodate up to 18 people at one time if you book all 3 units (see these units at VRBO #948885 and VRBO #1098958).
 Under new ownership as of March 2016!
 This top floor corner unit has everything: gulf front heated swimming pool/hot tub.
 Inside and outside parking, elevator, superb location and white sand beach!
 View the Gulf from your private 20' balcony.
 Walk to Beach, Restaurants, and Shopping.
 Non-smokers rejoice -- this property is completely smoke-free, inside the unit and outside, including the pool, balconies, walkways, and all other common area.
 We provide numerous beach chairs in the unit, along with beach umbrellas and a 10 x 10 pop-up canopy for use at the beach.
 Several blocks down the beach to the left, there is also a rental company that rents deluxe chairs and cabanas by the day.

 Condo has a king bed in the main master bedroom and a queen bed in the 2nd master bedroom (both with brand-new memory foam mattresses as of Spring 2017), and the living room has a Haverty's "Everyday Sleeper" sofa with a 4 inch memory foam queen mattress on a solid foundation -- VERY comfortable, unlike standard pull-out sofas with loose springs and thin flimsy mattresses.
 Large open kitchen with granite countertops, new appliances -- fully equipped with all the amenities of your own kitchen.